SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A lot of people in group 1 will drop out due to **falling interest**.
 However, if you hadn't been extra accommodating, you'd never have gotten members from group 2 whose interest would have **risen over time** instead because debate turned out to be more fun than they had thought.
 Losing people who lose interest over time is fine, but we can't afford to have lost people whose interest grows over time.

 It's unfair to judge people's initial interest in an activity if some of them didn't even know that it was as exciting as it is.
 A few people don't come to the initial days of round 3 (because they'd rather hang out with their friends after classes instead of debsoc strangers), but come more often in the last 2 weeks because they're more interested in it and debsoc people are fun to be with.
-(Sure the last-minute worry and grind effect does take place, but certain people have casually told me that they showed up more as time passed because only later did they really start to enjoy debsoc).
+(Sure, the last-minute worried grind effect does take place, but certain people have casually told me that they showed up more as time passed because only later did they really start to enjoy debsoc).

 If it still looks speculative that you can find valuable people in group 2, I'll name drop a few major contributory debaters.
 Harsha didn't get in through round 1, and he pestered the clubheads to take him in at the time.
 Sarah had lukewarm interest in debate for the first few weeks before she spammed sessions.
 Shreya was absent for most of round 3 due to health issues.
 I didn't really like debating for my first 2 years in the debsoc.
 The bottom line is that it's easy to miss out on good people if you have a high attendance criterion for round 3.